stereolabs/zed-python-api/src/README.md

 > Make sure to be **out** of the plugin driectory when using it.
 It will prevent Python from considering the `pyzed` folder of the plugin as the **pyzed** package.

-##### Error on execution

-If an __error__ like `ImportError: /usr/local/zed/lib/libsl_zed.so: undefined symbol: typeinfo for cv::ParallelLoopBody` happens when executing a python sample with your freshly installed pyzed wheel, be sure that you installed the ZEDKit with `LINKS_WITH_EXTERN_OPENCV=OFF` then start again the python wrapper building process.

 ## Contributing

 Feel free to open an issue if you find a bug, or a pull request for bug fixes, features or other improvements.